 Neighborhood grocery stores.
 Remember them?
 Not that long ago every neighborhood had at least one grocery store.
-Usually they were on a corner.
-Sometimes they were tiny, no larger than the houses that surrounded them.
+Often they were on a corner.
+Often they were tiny, no larger than the houses that surrounded them.
 Many didn’t have a parking lot: Customers arrived on foot.
 Sometimes the proprietor lived in the same building.
-Here is a six-pack of buildings that used to be neighborhood groceries.
+Here are some buildings that yoostabe neighborhood groceries.

 Henry Sawyer built this building on South Main at Daggett as a grocery store in 1909 after the great South Side fire of that year destroyed his previous building.
 He operated a grocery there into the early 1920s.

 By 1888 Sawyer already was operating a grocery store and living at that 201 South Main location.